What is molluscum contagiosum?

 - Minor surgery, curettage (topical anaesthetic cream may be applied first) or laser ablation

-The dermatitis may be treated with hydrocortisone cream, but is unlikely to fully resolve until the infection has cleared up.
+The secondary dermatitis may be treated with a mild topical corticosteroid such as hydrocortisone cream, but is unlikely to fully resolve until the molluscum infection has cleared up.

 Although sometimes prescribed for molluscum contagiosum, clinical trials have not shown imiquimod cream to be of benefit.